 At the start of the study each centre recruited 90 participants.
 The target cohort at each centre was 30 control participants, 30 premanifest (PM) HD expansion carriers and 30 participants with early disease (stage 1 or 2).
 Additional PM participants were recruited after 24-months to replace withdrawals.
-The study is now extending for a further 36 months (Visits 5, 6 & 7) in PM and control participants only.
-All existing PM and controls participants who meet the current inclusion criteria will be invited to participate.
-Additional PM and control participants will be recruited to replace withdrawals and maintain the original target of 30 per group.
+The study was extended for a further 36 months (Visits 5, 6 & 7) in PM and control participants only.
+All existing PM and control participants who met the current inclusion criteria were invited to participate.
+Additional PM and control participants were recruited to replace withdrawals and maintain the original target of 30 per group.
 Early stage participants, previously in TRACK-HD, have been invited to participate in other observational studies or suitable clinical trials.